BrendanC11/osticket-prereqs/README.md

 <p>
-3. Connect to the virtual machine via remote desktop connection.
+<b>3.
+Connect to the virtual machine via remote desktop connection.</b>

 Open remote desktop connection on your PC.